+Phase One

-Phase One Develop wildland monitoring plan, including indicators and standards for natural resource and social conditions.
+Develop wildland monitoring plan, including indicators and standards for natural resource and social conditions.
 Develop and implement (throughout all phases) action steps that may be triggered by exceedance of standards, as identified through the monitoring process.

 Inventory conditions of existing facilities throughout the unit.
 Implement action steps where necessary to protect natural resource integrity and desired social conditions.

 Maintain all existing facilities.
 Continuously improve education and outreach programs.

 Improve the Schroon River Access Road for motor vehicles, equestrians, bicycles, and other non-motorized uses.
-Construct a two vehicle parking area at the end of the road, and another two vehicle parking area at the beginning of the road.
+Construct a two-vehicle parking area at the end of the road, and another two-vehicle parking area at the beginning of the road.

 Construct an accessible tent site near the end of the Schroon River Access Road, to be accessible from the parking area.
 Construct a sustainable fishing and waterway access site downriver of the fish weir.

-Appendix A - Phases of Implementation Phasing
+Phase One

 Construct up to 5 miles of the Frontier Town Equestrian Trail Network, on both HPWF and Town of North Hudson lands.

 Designate and improve the East of Route 9 Multiple Use Trail.

 Develop and begin execution of the erosion and bank stabilization work plan for the Split Rock Falls area.

 Install sanitary facilities and an informational kiosk at Split Rock Falls.

 Construct a short, hardened pathway from the pull-off parking area to an area where Split Rock Falls may be viewed from above.
 If feasible, build a sustainable, hardened route to an area below the falls.
 This will be completed as part of the erosion and bank stabilization work plan.
-Bring the Eagle Lake fishing and waterway access site into APSLMP compliance, and maximize ease of use.

 Expand the Schroon Falls Parking Area to accommodate 4 more vehicles.
 Then construct a fishing and waterway access site above Schroon Falls.
 Relocate the existing tent site at Schroon Falls, and rehabilitate the closed site.

+Phase Two

-Phase Two Maintain all existing facilities.
-Continuously improve eduation and outreach programs.
+Maintain all existing facilities.
+Continuously improve education and outreach programs.

 Inventory conditions of existing facilities throughout the unit.
 Implement action steps where necessary to protect natural resource integrity and desired social conditions.

-Improve the existing tent site at Hammond Pond to be universally accessible.
+Improve the existing tent site at Hammond Pond to be accessible.
 Perform the UTAP analysis on the Hammond Pond Trail.

 If warranted by use of the existing Frontier Town Equestrian Trails, build up to 5 more miles of this network (full build out).

-Appendix A - Phasing

-Construct a 2 vehicle parking area and fishing and waterway access site for the Russett, Mill, Murrey and Tanaher Ponds area.
+Construct a 2-vehicle parking area and fishing and waterway access site for the Russett, Mill, Murrey and Tanaher Ponds area.
 Construct two short canoe carries to connect all four ponds.
 Construct two tent sites.